Aethagoan/Gas-Station-Simulator/README.md

 1. Car structure with an amount of gas requested plus the amount of time it would take to pump
 0. Tank strucutre that can keep track/has a method to subtract from the total.
 0. Some type of queue for cars to wait in, whether that be a literal line or available parking spaces.
+0. Revenue inside of gas station to keep track of money
+0. Some function that creates random cars and passes them along at random intervals.